What is a dataset in Cognee?

 -

-- Loads the dataset’s content, checks rights, and runs the pipeline per dataset
+- Loads the dataset’s existing graph, checks rights, and runs the improvement pipeline in dataset scope

 -